Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Kllr Statistics of TNG Halo Populations

 The scaling relations described above share a common trait: the FP treatment produces a halo population with properties that have mass-dependent ``wiggles'', centered at the MW mass of $\approx 10^{12} \msol$, that are not present in the DMO runs.
 The mass-localization of the wiggles is a consequence of cooling and feedback processes that we discuss in section \ref{sec:Impact_Feedback}.
 In this section, we address the observability of these mass-localized features by replacing the total mass of a halo with a key observable proxy, the stellar mass of the halo's central galaxy/subhalo, $\Mstarcen$.

 Figure \ref{fig:MStar_Observable_c200c_Rockstar} shows the $\ctwohc - \Mstarcen$ scaling relation at $z=0$ in the FP and DMO models.
-The DMO halos are assigned a stellar mass by matching each one to its corresponding halo in the FP run, and we utilize the public TNG matching catalog for this task.
+The DMO haloes are assigned a stellar mass by matching each one to its corresponding halo in the FP run, and we utilize the public TNG matching catalog for this task.
 This matching was done using the \textsc{SubLink} merger tree weighting algorithm \citep[see equation 1]{Rodriguez-Gomez2015SubLinkTrees}, which was run on only DM particles.
-The algorithm was originally designed to match subhalos between different redshifts of the same simulation, and was adopted to match subhalos between \textit{different} simulations at the same redshift.
+The algorithm was originally designed to match subhaloes between different redshifts of the same simulation, and was adopted to match subhaloes between \textit{different} simulations at the same redshift.
 Note that the matching across runs is possible only because the FP and DMO runs both start with the same initial conditions.
-Around $95 - 98\%$ of halos in our FP sample are assigned a match in the corresponding DMO sample.
+Around $95 - 98\%$ of haloes in our FP sample are assigned a match in the corresponding DMO sample.

 In the DMO treatment, the $\ctwohc - \Mstarcen$ relation has an approximately power-law form (Figure \ref{fig:MStar_Observable_c200c_Rockstar}), with $\alpha \approx -0.075$.
 The FP relations show significant curvature and deviations from this form within the mass range $10^{10} \msol < \Mstarcen < 10^{12} \msol$.
 The fractional amplitudes of these wiggles can be up to $25\%$; there is a clear resolution dependence in this estimate, but the wiggle feature itself exists regardless of resolution.